 Does it matter if I use marijuana frequently versus infrequently?

 Yes.
 As mentioned above, the amount of times you use marijuana per week might affect whether your insurer considers you a smoker.
 This varies by insurance company.
 Also, as with heavy drinking, heavy pot usage might mark you as a higher risk for various maladies and accidents, and therefore result in an increase in your rate.

 What about other recreational drugs, legal or not?

 If you are abusing an illegal drug, you will likely be denied coverage.
 (Again, abuse will likely turn up during a blood test in the application process, as most policies require a medical exam.)
 Alcohol and tobacco use will not disqualify you from coverage unless it’s significantly above average or there is a history of abuse.
 You should disclose all medicinal use of drugs during your application.

 What if I have been fined or imprisoned for marijuana use / possession?

-Depending on when this occurred, and what the infraction was, you could potentially be denied coverage or pay a higher rate.
+Depending on when this occurred, and what the infraction was, you could potentially be denied coverage or pay a higher rate for your chosen amount of coverage.
 Then again, you might not.
 Transparency is your friend here.